Topological recursion and uncoupled BPS structures II: Voros symbols and the $\tau$-function: Topological recursion, quantum curves and Voros coefficients

-as a formal (Laurent) series in $\hbar$ whose coefficients are functions on $\Sigma'$.
+as a formal (Laurent) series in $\hbar$ whose coefficients are functions\footnote{Although the $S_{\rm TR}$ need not be meromorphic, the derivative $dS_{\rm TR}$ is.} on $\mathcal{C}'$.

-Roughly speaking, the framework of quantum curves claims that the exponential of $S_{\rm TR}(x, \hbar)$ satisfies a Schr\"odinger-type ODE, which has the original spectral curve as its classical limit.
+Roughly speaking, the framework of quantum curves claims that the exponential of $S_{\rm TR}({z}, \hbar)$ satisfies a Schr\"odinger-type ODE ({after combining this with the inverse map of the isomorphism ${\mathcal C}' \setminus \mathcal{P}' \stackrel{\sim}{\to} \Sigma'$ (which is a restriction of \eqref{eq:meromorphic-parametrization})}), which has the original spectral curve as its classical limit.
 We will not give a general statement of quantum curves in \cite{BE-16, IKoT-I} here since it requires considerable notational preparation.
 Instead, we focus on the main example, the quantization of the Gauss hypergeometric curve $\Sigma_{\rm HG}$.

-\begin{thm}[{\cite[\S 2.3.1]{IKoT-II}}] Let $S_{\rm TR}^{\rm HG}(x, \hbar)$ be the formal series defined from $\Sigma_{\rm HG}$ by \eqref{eq:Riccati-solution}, with the integration divisor
+\begin{thm}[{\cite[\S 2.3.1]{IKoT-II}}] Let $S_{\rm TR}^{\rm HG}({z}, \hbar)$ be the formal series defined from $\Sigma_{\rm HG}$ by \eqref{eq:Riccati-solution}, with the integration divisor